nevanscott/uxui0919/_homework/add-a-feature-report.md

 assigned: 19
 due: 21
 ---

-Write a report about your [Fun People](https://uxui0519.netlify.com/projects/smart-people/) Project.
+Write a report about your [Add a Feature](https://uxui0519.netlify.com/projects/add-a-feature/) Project.
 This may be similar to a written version of your presentation, but you’ll have the opportunity to go into more detail.

 Next week, bring this with you to your 1-on-1 with one of the TAs, to review the project with them.